Optimal and instance-dependent guarantees for Markovian linear stochastic approximation: Main results

+Note that Theorem~\ref{thm:markov-main} involves inexplicit universal constants $(c, c_1, c_2)$.
+Since our theory focuses on optimal instance-dependent quantities and sample complexities up to universal constant factors, we do not try to optimize these constants.
+Our proof gives an upper bound with $c_1 = 16$.~\footnote{The universal constants $c_2$ in the high-order term depend on the constant pre-factor in Proposition~\ref{prop:lsa-markov-iterate-bound} to follow.
+We will not track their explicit values for simplicity.} That being said, for the tail-averaging procedure described above, we can make the constant $c_1$ arbitrarily close to 2, as we are using the latter half of the data in Polyak--Ruppert averaging.
+With a more careful choice of the burn-in period, e.g., $\numburn \asymp \frac{\log \numobs}{\stepsize (1 - \kappa)}$, the constant $c_1$ in equation~\eqref{EqnMainBound} can be made arbitrarily close to 1.
+The proof is straightforward---the leading-order term in equation~\eqref{EqnMainBound} comes from the variance of sum of a functional on the Markov chain state space, which can be computed directly.

 We note that Theorem~\ref{thm:markov-main} makes two types of tail assumptions on the random observations: Assumption~\ref{assume:noise-moments} with $\pmax = 2$ requires dimension-free second moment bounds in any coordinate direction, whereas the Lipschitz condition (Assumption~\ref{assume-lip-mapping}) together with Assumption~\ref{assume:stationary-tail} (boundedness of the domain) imply a (dimension-dependent) uniform upper bound on the noise.
-The two assumptions play very different roles in the analysis of high-dimensional problems.
+The two assumptions play very different roles when the dimension dependence is taken into account.
 As we will see in Proposition~\ref{prop:sieve-td-results}, such assumptions are naturally satisfied in the context of sieve estimators, for which dimension $d$ of the problem is selected adaptively based on sample size $\numobs$.